mrscallion90/nixos-config/README.txt

 home-manager/dev/fish.nix

-[ ] Test reproducability in Virtual Machine
+[ ] Use emacs and revolve whole workflow around it like lcolonq [ ] Test reproducability in Virtual Machine
 [ ] networkmanager config on nixos that reconnects VPN after each wifi connection [ ] Put disko for disk volumes as well